29schwartz/Growth-Rate-Modeling/README.md

 # Growth-Rate-Modeling Repository Overview
 This is for taking spark TECAN Data calculating Growth Rates!

-Repository includes functions to automatically wrangle **.csv** files from a TECAN Spark plate reader!
+Repository includes functions to automatically wrangle **.csv** files from a TECAN Spark plate reader and add important metadata ( _i.e_ plasmid, condition, replicate, _etc._ )!
 Further you can apply growth rate models to your data using the default growth rate function from [ _Zwietering et al._ ](https://doi.org/10.1128/aem.56.6.1875-1881.1990).
 You could also manually provide your own!

 The output of the models with give the $\$alpha$, $\lambda$, and $\mu$ coefficients.
 The derivations for where these come from are described in the aforementioned paper, but in short the $\alpha$ is the horizontal asymptote (max OD), the $\lambda$ is the lag time ( _i.e._ the time it takes for the culture to reach exponential), and the $\mu$ which is equivalent to the growth rate.
 From the growth rate you can calculate the doubling time!
 The units for these different model coefficients are OD, hours, and $hours^{-1}$, respectively.

 I have example data in the Data folder ( _See Example_Data.csv_ ), an example Metadata file ( _See Metadata.csv_ ) and example script ( _Growth_Rate_Modeling.Rmd_.)
+Feel free to download the example metadata file and reuse it!

 ## Running Experiments and Saving Data for script compatibility!

 The software provided by the TECAN is fully compatible with the script.
 However, for each wavelength you measure you **MUST** include the letters "OD" ( _e.g.OD600, OD444_ ) in it's name.
 TECAN software will auto-label the name of the channel "label 1" by default.
-This is because the script will parse all channels that have the word OD in it and use this column for fitting!
+This is because the script will parse all channels that have the word OD in it and use this column for plotting!

-When using the logger software, it is critical you hit the start button before the experimental trail, then following its completion hit the pause button.
-Then hit export graph to save the data. **You must save the data as a .xlsx**.
-You should be able to save each trail individually within the folder you created.
+Also please **make sure to save your data** from the TECAN and metadata always as a _.csv_!
+Edit your metadata folder appropriately before you start running the script!

-Later when wrangling the data, all you will need to do is provide the path of the folder and the script should run smoothly! **Be aware that if you saved the _logger experiment, a .ulog_ You will need to remove it from the folder.
-I do not think it serves much purpose outside of when the experiment is actively running.
+Later when wrangling the data, all you will need to do is provide the path of the data folder with your data and the metadata and the script should run smoothly!

-**Lastly, name each file with useful information!
-The file names will end up being split into new columns that give helpful metadata, like the plasmid you used, the dilution, and the replicate** I'll explain more below!
+Lastly the model fitting will not work with all data. **If you have negative controls that purposely aren't supposed to grow, you must filter them out because the model will not be able to fit a logistic curve to it!**

 ## Processing Workflow : Organization